czyzby/gdx-lml/lml/README.md

   - Table row macro: `"addRow", "newRow", "nextLine", "nextRow", "tr", "rowDefaults"`.
   - Conditional loop (while) macro: `"whileTrue", "repeatWhile", "untilTrue"`.
 - Added `LmlParserListener` interface that allows you to hook up into `LmlParser` events.
 You can register this simple functional interface to listen to pre- or post-parsing events (or both).
+- Added missing `LmlTemplateReader#append(CharSequence, String)` method.
+Every other significant appending method had its named equivalent - now `CharSequence` variant has it as well.
+Limited avoidable `String` creations in macros by using `CharSequences` (where possible).
+Some utility methods in internal abstract macros were refactored to return/consume `CharSequences` instead of `Strings` - this is unlikely to affect your application's code, though.

 ### Archive
 Older change logs are available in `CHANGES.md` file.